ZhouYingying566/learngit/readme.txt

-Git is a distributed control systemhahahahahahaha.
 Git is free software.
-Git has a mutable index called stage.
+Git has a mtable index called stage.
 Git tracks changes.